PatWalters/sfi/README.md

 1. The script **dask_descriptors.py** extracts structures and cLogD data for more than 2 million molecules from the ChEMBL database and generates molecular descriptors.
+The script uses the chembl-downloader, so it's not necessary to have ChEMBL installed to run these scripts and notebooks.
 Note that running this script will take a while.
-On my MacBook Pro, this takes about 7hrs.
-   **You have been warned**.
+On my MacBook Pro, this takes about 7hrs. **You have been warned**.
 <pre>
 dask_descriptors.py logd_descriptors.pkl
 </pre>